FlorianHubl/LNBitsKit/README.md

 ## Requirements

 - iOS 13 or higher
-- iPadOS 13 or higher
-- macOS 10.15 or higher
+- macOS 12 or higher
-- Mac Catalyst 13 or higher
-- tvOS 6 or higher
-- watchOS 6 or higher

 ## Documentation